• Gluten-Free Recipes

 • Substitution Suggestions and Tips

-• Serving Suggestions
+• Serving Options

-• Proper Storage
+• Proper Storage & Reheating

-• More Oat Flour Breakfast Recipes
+• More Oat Flour Recipes

-Why You'll Love Pancakes with Oat Flour
+Why I Love Pancakes Made with Oat Flour

 • So easy - I love the simplicity of these pancakes, which are made in just one bowl.

-• Gluten-free - Skip the gluten-free all-purpose flour which can have a funny taste or make your final results gritty, you don't need it to make these pancakes!
+• Gluten-free - Skip the gluten-free all-purpose flour, which can have a funny taste or make your final results gritty; you don't need it to make these pancakes!
 Oat flour works beautifully to create a fluffy, tender pancake you'd never know was gluten-free.

 • Adaptable - See my add-in suggestions below, but know that this recipe is a great base and one you can use for all sorts of variations.
 Add blueberries, coconut, nuts, you get the idea!